 VII.
 All policies and practices dealing with the acquisition and dissemination of information in student records shall be formulated with due regard for the student’s right to privacy and access.

 VIII.
-All student educational records shall include a notation of the name of the person who supplied the information and the date of its entry, with the exception of central, Student Information System records.
+All student educational records that are used or may be used to make determinations about a student’s employment, financial aid, or academic progress shall include a notation of the name of the person who supplied the information and the date of its entry, with the exception of central, Student Information System records.

 IX.
 Confidential records shall be responsibly handled.
 Units shall train persons handling such records in appropriate methods of keeping and disposing of confidential records.